Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/adding-consumers.md

   </ol>
 </div>

-In the last section, we learned how to add plugins to Kong, in this section we're going to learn how to add consumers to your Kong instances.
+In the last section, we learnt how to add plugins to Kong, in this section you're going to learn how to add consumers to your Kong instances.
 Consumers are associated to individuals using your Service, and can be used for tracking, access management, and more.